Borys Hrinchenko: Biography

-Early learning to read, the boy found an uncontrollable attraction to books.
-He studied at a real school in Kharkiv.
-Here Hrinchenko became close to the populist circles, studied and distributed their publications, which led to his arrest and several months in prison.
-This was the end of his training: he had to go to earn his own bread.
-For some time, working in the casemate, Boris lived in a shoemaker's family.
-Having learned to sew boots, he bought books for his saved pennies from earnings and engaged in self-education.

 Before enrolling in the Kharkiv city secondary school (so called realschule), young Hrinchenko was home schooled.
-In 1874 he entered the Kharkiv Real School.
-It was then, under the influence of "Kobzar", he began to collect and record heard songs, legends, fairy tales and other folklore materials.
-Borys Hrinchenko calls Walter Scott, George Byron, Victor Hugo, Alexander Pushkin, Nikolay Nekrasov and Aleksey Koltsov "the first literary teachers."
-They contributed to the formation of the strong-willed character of the writer.
+In 1874 he entered the Kharkiv Real School, studying there until 1879.
+It was there that, under the influence of "Kobzar", he began to collect and record songs, legends, fairy tales and other folklore materials.
+Borys Hrinchenko called Walter Scott, George Byron, Victor Hugo, Alexander Pushkin, Nikolay Nekrasov and Aleksey Koltsov his "first literary teachers."
+They contributed to the formation of his strong-willed character.